peterjhw07/OptiMS/README.md

 optims.run_optims(**kwargs)
 ```

 Optimization methods include one factor at a time 'OFAT', exhaustive 'exhaustive', and Bayesian optimization 'BO'.
-Further methods and other parameters are explained in the optims.py file.
+Further methods and other parameters are documented in the optims.py file.

 ### Adapting the code to different instruments and software